MEXICO VOLCANOES TRILOGY ORIZABA CLIMB

-Arrival in Mexico City.
+Arrival in Mexico City at 7500 feet.
 We spend the night in a 4-star hotel near the Zocolo in the heart of the city's historic district or the Roma district known for it’s restaurants.
 Everyone is responsible for their own airport transfers, which is very easy (we will provide you information on airport transfers).
 If you arrive early enough, there is much to see within walking distance of the hotel such as the National Cathedral, the ancient Aztec temple, and the presidential palace with the famous Diego Rivera murals.
 For those arriving before dinner time, you will meet your guide for dinner this evening.

 Mexico Volcanoes Climb Day Two:

 We will have a breakfast meeting at the hotel, meet our local driver, and leave Mexico City by private van transportation for La Malinche.
 On the way, we will visit the famous pyramids of Teotihuacan and the Pyramide del Sol, the world's 3rd largest pyramid and then have lunch in a 100 year-old restaurant located in a cave at the edge of the pyramids.
-Early in the evening we arrive at our basecamp for our first volcano, La Malinche, a rustic resort at 10,000 feet on the slopes of La Malinche to begin our acclimating.
+Early in the evening we arrive at our basecamp for our first volcano, La Malinche, a rustic resort at 10,000 feet to continue our acclimating.
 We stay in comfortable cabins with bunk beds and hot showers.
 (Breakfast, Dinner)

 Mexico Volcanoes Climb Day Three:

 Today is summit day on La Malinche, one of the best acclimating peaks in Mexico and one of the higher peaks in central Mexico.
 We will have a morning climb of La Malinche (14,600 ft) which is a gradual hike with just a little talus at the top.
 In clear weather we are rewarded with views of Popocatepetl, Izztaccihuatl and Orizaba n the distance.
 After our easy descent, we spend another night back the cabins at the base of the climb.

 Mexico Volcanoes Climb Day Four:

-In the morning we drive over to the national park at Iztacihuatl and take an easy acclimating hike higher up on the slopes of Itza to about 15,000 ft.
+In the morning we drive over to the national park at Iztacihuatl and take an easy acclimating hike higher up on the slopes of Itza to about 14,500 ft.
 We spend the night in a climbers lodge with dorm style bunk beds located at about 13,000 ft and rest up for our summit attempt.

 Mexico Volcanoes Climb Day Five: